mibengt/evolene/README.md

 ```

-In Jenkins add a job that pulls your Git repository and runs this command inside *Execute shell*:
+In Jenkins add a job that pulls your Git repository and runs this command inside *Execute shell*: `SLACK_CHANNELS='#my-dev-channel' $EVOLENE_DIRECTORY/run.sh` or if you have no Slack `$EVOLENE_DIRECTORY/run.sh`

-If your have a Evolene Slack Integration configured on Jenkins.
-`SLACK_CHANNELS='#my-dev-channel' $EVOLENE_DIRECTORY/run.sh` or if you have no Slack `$EVOLENE_DIRECTORY/run.sh`

-That is it, you will get notified by Evolene about all other things in console log and to the `SLACK_CHANNELS` when you need to know them.
+*That is it!* Evolene will tell you will all other things in your Slack channels or in the Jenkins console log, when you build your app.

 :boom: :tada: Happy Coding!